CamelCaseName/HUB75nano/README.md

 # HUB75nano
 This Arduino library adds the basic functionality needed to drive a HUB 75 protocol LED Panel up to 64x32 Pixels RGB (only tested with 64x32).

-It can display colors up to 4 bit colors for a full screen, or a 1 or 2 bit rgb image buffer.
-It was written for the Arduino nano with the ATMega328(p) with 2k RAM, but should therefor also work with the UNO(same CPU, but 16k RAM).
+It can display colors up to 8 bit colors for a full screen, a 1 or 2 bit rgb image buffer (dynamic) or 4 bit rgb buffers (static).
+It was originally written for the Arduino Nano (It should also work with the Arduino Uno), but is now being ported to a number of other chips in the nano formfactor.
+Refer to the [list below](README.md/#supported-boards) for the current state of support.

 # Setup
 Clone or download the archive and put it inside your Arduino IDE custom library folder.